-Window Commands (FFT)
+Window Commands

-FWIN (?) d {, i}
+FWIN (? ) d {, i ] --------- ---------- ---

 The FWIN command sets (queries) the FFT Window for display d.
-The

-parameter i selects a window below.
+The parameter i selects a window below.

 i Window

-1 Window 0 Uniform
+0 Uniform

-1 Hanning
+1 Flattop

-2 Flattop
+2 Hanning

 3 BMH

 4 Kaiser

-5 Force
+5 Force/Exponential

-6 Exponential

-7 User (query only)
+6 User

-8 [-T/2T/2] (Correlation only)
+7 [-T/2T/2] (Correlation only)

-9 [0T/2] (Correlation only)
+8 [0T/2] (Correlation only)

-10 $[-T/4T/4]$ (Correlation only)
+9 [-T/4T/4] (Correlation only)

 The Correlation windows may be selected only if display d is a live Correlation measurement.

-The User window is selected by using the TRWI (Trace to Window) command.
-The parameter i cannot be 7 in a FWIN set command.

-This command is valid only when the Measurement Group is FFT.
+This command is valid only when the Measurement Group is FFT, Correlation, or Order.
 The set command requires display d to be Live.

+W1FE (?){i} The W1FE command sets (queries) the window which will be applied to Channel 1 when the main window selection is Force/Exponential.
+If the Analyzer Configuration is set to Independent Channels the command sets (queries) the window which will be applied to the measurement in Display A. The parameter i selects Force Window (0) or Exponential Window (1).
+This command is valid only when the Measurement Group is FFT or Order.
+The set command requires display d to be Live and the Force Exponential Window to be selected.

+W2FE (?){i} The W2FE command sets (queries) the window which will be applied to Channel 2 when the main window selection is Force/Exponential.
+If the Analyzer Configuration is set to Independent Channels the command sets (queries) the window which will be applied to the measurement in Display B. The parameter i selects Force Window (0) or Exponential Window (1).

+This command is valid only when the Measurement Group is FFT or Order.
+The set command requires display d to be Live and the Force Exponential Window to be selected.

-FWFL (?) d {, i} The FWFL command sets (queries) the FFT Force Window Length for display d.
-The parameter i is a percentage of the time record from 1 to 100.
+FWFL (?) d {, x} <[s], ms, μs>

+The FWFL command sets (queries) the FFT Force Window Length for display d.
+The parameter x is the duration of the force window in the specified units.

-This command is valid only when the Measurement Group is FFT.
-The set command requires display d to be Live.
+This command is valid only when the Measurement Group is FFT or Order.
+The set command requires display d to be Live and the Force Exponential window to be selected..

-FWTC (?) d {, i} The FWTC command sets (queries) the FFT Expo Window Time Constant for display d.
-The parameter i is a percentage of the time record from 5 to 1000.

-This command is valid only when the Measurement Group is FFT.
-The set command requires display d to be Live.

-TRWI d, i The TRWI command copies the real part of stored Trace i to the User window of display d.
+FWTC (?) d {, x} The FWTC command sets (queries) the FFT Expo Window Time Constant for display d.
+The parameter x is a percentage of the time record.
+This command is valid only when the Measurement Group is FFT or Order.
+The set command requires display d to be Live and the Force Exponential window to be selected TRWIT The TRWI command copies the real part of stored Trace 1 to the User window.
 Trace i must contain stored data.

-This command is valid only when the Measurement Group is FFT.
-This command requires display d to be Live.

-WITR d, i The WITR copies the window of display d to the real part of Trace i.
+This command is valid only when the Measurement Group is FFT or Order.
+WITK U, I The WITR copies the window of display d to the real part of Trace i.
 Trace i will have a length of 2048 points.
-This command is valid only when the Measurement Group is FFT.
+This command is valid only when the Measurement Group is FFT or Order.
 WSYM (?) d {, i} The WSYM sets (queries) User Window Form for display d.
 The parameter i selects Non-Symmetric (0) or Symmetric (1).
-This command is valid only when the Measurement Group is FFT and the window of display d is User.
+This command is valid only when the Measurement Group is FFT or Order and the window of display d is User.